rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 that optimize certain objectives.
 This is a higher-level goal and is what makes the subject both challenging and useful.

 Let illustrate with a simple example.
-A typical problem in regular calculus asks us to find a _point_ $x$ where the function $f(x) = x^2 e^{-2x}$ achieves its maximum value.
-To solve this, we calculate $f'(x)$ using rules of differential calculus and solve $f'(x) = 0$ to find the desired $x$.
-Some will correctly insist that we also show $f'' (x)< 0$ at the maximum (these people generally tend to ruin the fun in any situation).
+A maxima/minima problem in regular calculus might ask us to find a _point_ $x$ where the function $f(x) = x^2 e^{-2x}$ achieves its max or min value.
+To solve this, we calculate $f'(x)$ using rules of differential calculus and set $f'(x) = 0$ to find the desired $x$.

 A typical problem in COV will ask us to find a _function_ $y = f(x)$ that minimizes the area bounded by $f(x)$ while holding its perimeter constant.
-After a bit of pondering you'll find that this problem _cannot_ readily be solved by regular calculus.
+A bit of pondering will convince you that this problem _cannot_ be solved by regular calculus.
+Some piece is missing.
 What should we differentiate and set to zero to find an entire function?
 There _is_, however, a branch of regular calculus that can calculate whole functions: Differential Equations.
 If we could somehow get a differential equation for this problem, we could find the function that satisfies our requirements.
 COV provides this missing piece.

 Loosely speaking, COV is a final piece in a progression of widgets. **Functions** accept values and output values; the parameters of the functions are hardcoded. **Differential equations** accept boundary conditions and output functions;